parnavaghosh/MIRAGE-Multi-class-Integrated-Retinal-Analysis-Generated-Ensemble/README.md

 ## 👨‍💻 Author

 Parnava Ghosh – B.Sc.
 (Hons) Student, Presidency University
-Developed as part of a research internship under CROW Club, with a vision to improve retinal screening in low-resource regions.
+Developed as part of a research internship under IDEAS-TIH ISI, with a vision to improve retinal screening in low-resource regions.